TsaH0/ParkinsonDetector/README.md

 ## Overview

 A cross-platform mobile application for early Parkinson’s disease screening using sustained voice recordings.
-Users record a 5–8 second “aaaah” sound, which is processed through a **FastAPI backend** that extracts vocal biomarkers and predicts the likelihood of Parkinson’s disease using a **hyperparameter-tuned XGBoost model**.
+Users record a 5–8 second “a” vowel sound, which is processed through a **FastAPI backend** that extracts vocal biomarkers and predicts the likelihood of Parkinson’s disease using a **hyperparameter-tuned XGBoost model**.

 ---